-- Engage in promoting the NCDOL Partnership program by sending out correspondence to employers that have been awarded construction contracts. - Recommend alliances and partnerships that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new partnership signing. - Verify that partnership agreements are reviewed quarterly to ensure that the goals and objectives identified in the agreement are being met. - Make recommendations for termination, expiration and/or modification to agreements that are no longer functional and/or active. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.
+- When partnership activity is low, engage in promoting the NCDOL Partnership program by sending out correspondence to employers that have been awarded construction contracts. - Recommend alliances and partnerships that most benefit the missions and goals of the N.C.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new partnership signing. - Verify that partnership agreements are reviewed quarterly to ensure that the goals and objectives identified in the agreement are being met. - Make recommendations for termination, expiration and/or modification to agreements that are no longer functional and/or active. - Ensure that reports, memos and other significant documents are maintained in the respective partnership folder on the F:/Drive. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.

-- Utilize the fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - In the month of January each year, run reports for the previous federal fiscal year to identify construction companies that were issued 5 or more serious violations per inspection and provide a mailing list to ETTA for mailing information to these companies about OSHNC outreach services.

-- Annually review and analyze U.S. Census Bureau residential building permit data and provide report to Team Leader, Bureau Chiefs, and OSH Management. - Annually analyze data for construction inspection activity and provide various reports to Team Leaders, Supervisors, and Bureau Chiefs. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs. - Provide quarterly reports for tracking residential and commercial construction inspection activity to Team Leaders, Supervisors, and Bureau Chiefs.
+- Utilize the fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - In the month of January each year, run reports for the previous federal fiscal year to identify construction companies that were issued 5 or more serious violations per inspection and provide a mailing list to ETTA for mailing information to these companies about OSHNC outreach services. - Annually review and analyze U.S. Census Bureau residential building permit data and provide report to Team Leader, Bureau Chiefs, and OSH Management. - Annually analyze data for construction inspection activity and provide various reports to Team Leaders, Supervisors, and Bureau Chiefs. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs.

-- Promote NCDOL construction outreach through participation in industry groups. - Ensure resources are provided to support bureau tasks. - Coordinate and communicate efforts with Federal OSHA to identify innovative approaches. - Promote development and implementation of NCDOL construction industry resource webpage. - Support efforts in conducting annual construction outreach activities. - Promote and support an initiative for education, training, consultation, and compliance activities for the reduction of hazards associated with cranes in the construction industry.
+- Promote NCDOL construction outreach through participation in industry groups. - Ensure resources are provided to support bureau tasks. - Coordinate and communicate efforts with Federal OSHA to identify innovative approaches. - Promote development and implementation of NCDOL construction industry resource webpage. - Support efforts in conducting annual construction outreach activities. - Promote and support education, training, consultation, and compliance activities for the reduction of hazards associated with falls and struck-by accidents involving equipment and machinery.